 - Birthing persons of color

 - Birthing persons with a history of a prior mental health complication

 - Low-income birthing people and birthing people with low levels of education attainment

 Why It Is important

-Left untreated, Maternal Depression and Anxiety not only affects the mother’s health and well-being but the whole family, which can have long-term consequences.
+Left untreated, perinatal mood disorders and anxiety not only affects the birthing person’s health and well-being but whole family wellness, which can have long-term consequences.

 There is an increased risk of: